Your search did not match any results.

-Add "using Oracle.Managed.DataAccess.Client" to the top of the main .cs (Program.cs) file.
+Add "using Oracle.ManagedDataAccess.Client" to the top of the main C# (Program.cs) file.

-Modify the connect string to use your database's username, password, host name/IP address, database service name, and port number, for example: "User Id=myusername; password=mypass; Data Source=myhost:1521/orclpdb.mycompany.com;"
+Modify the connect string to use your database's username, password, host name/IP address, database service name, and port number, for example: "User Id=myusername; password=mypass; Data Source=myhost:1521/myservicename.mycompany.com;"

 Build and run the application.

-Oracle Developer Tools for Visual Studio is required to enable Visual Studio data features such as Server Explorer integration, TableAdapter Configuration Wizard and Entity Designer.
+Oracle Developer Tools for Visual Studio is required to enable Visual Studio data features, such as Server Explorer integration, TableAdapter Configuration Wizard and Entity Designer.
 It also adds useful Oracle specific features.
-Visual Studio 2017 Community Edition is currently not supported with Oracle Developer Tools.
-We will support it in our next release!

-Close any running instances of Visual Studio before installing
+Close any running Visual Studio instance before installing.

-If you already have Oracle software installed, install into a new "Oracle Home" software location (eg. a new subdirectory)
+If you already have Oracle software installed, install into a new "Oracle Home" software location (i.e. a new subdirectory).

-Right click on Server Explorer's root node and choose "Create New Connection"
+Open Visual Studio after ODT installation.
+Right click on Server Explorer's root node and choose "Create New Connection".

-Select "Oracle Database" from list of datasources, and "ODP.NET, Managed Driver" from the drop down list.
-(If you do not see it, it means the installation of Oracle Developer Tools for Visual Studio was not successful.
-Do NOT select ".NET Framework Data Provider for Oracle").
+Select "Oracle Database" from the list of data sources and "ODP.NET, Managed Driver" from the drop down list.
+If you do not see it, the installation of Oracle Developer Tools for Visual Studio was not successful.
+Do NOT select ".NET Framework Data Provider for Oracle".

 You will now see Oracle's connection dialog:

-In the connection type drop down, choose "EZ Connect"
+In the connection type drop down, choose "Basic" or "EZ Connect".

-Enter the host/IP, port, and service name for the database you wish to connect to.
+Enter the host name/IP, port number, and service name for the database you wish to connect to.

 Press OK to connect.